jgussman/CHIP/src/README.md

 # Tutorial

+---
+The config.json file contains settings for two pipeline stages: CHIP and The Cannon.

+For the CHIP stage, users can specify whether to run it, the path to the cross-match names file, the number of pixels to remove from the left and right edges of each echelle order, and the number of cores to use.

+For The Cannon stage, users can specify the run name, the number of cores to use, the random seed, the train-test split fraction, the stellar parameters to use, the cost function to use, any masks to apply, the number of folds for k-fold cross-validation, the batch size, and the polynomial order.

+Users should modify the values of the "val" keys to adjust these settings according to their needs.
+The "description" keys provide further information on what each setting does.
+---

 ## How-To

-1. You must have file that contains the abudances of the stars you would like to train The Cannon on.
-The first column must be an identifier and the IDs should match up with the non-HIRES column in the next step.
-Example: [stellar_parameters.csv](https://github.com/jgussman/CHIP/blob/updated/data/spocs/stellar_parameters.csv)

 1. Get a file with at least one column named "HIRES".
 The values in this column are the IDs of the stars you want to use from the KOA.
-The other column must have matching IDs to that of the ID columns in step 1.
+The other column must have matching IDs to that of the ID columns in stellar_parameter.csv.
 An example of this is [starnames_crossmatch_SPOCS_NEXSCI.txt](https://github.com/jgussman/CHIP/blob/updated/data/spocs/starnames_crossmatch_SPOCS_NEXSCI.txt).

 2. Next you will want to configure the [config.json](https://github.com/jgussman/CHIP/blob/updated/src/config.json).
 You can set the "cores" parameter to a higher number if you want the preprocessing to run faster.